-- An invitation to the award ceremony in London, with accommodation and travel expenses paid by the organiser.
-In the event that it is not possible or advisable to hold such a ceremony, an alternative presentation or acknowledgement will be arranged.
+- An invitation to the award ceremony in London, with accommodation and travel expenses paid by the organizer.
+In the event that it is not possible or advisable to hold such a ceremony, an alternative presentation or acknowledgment will be arranged.

 - Coverage on nature.com

 - An invitation to present their work or initiative to the scientists at The Estée Lauder Companies

 - Be profiled on the Nature Research Award website